 The place in the picture to the left brought back to me memories from 1991 hike when we were unsuccessfully searching for water here and went to sleeping bags thirsty.
 I then woke up in the middle of the night screaming because in my dream a bear was approaching our tarp.
 Night rain solved the water problem then. 🙂

-At about 5km from the point where 3 borders meet we stopped near a shelter, where a Slovakian group invited us to their barbecue.
+About 5km from the point where 3 borders meet we stopped near a shelter, where a Slovakian group invited us to their barbecue.
 It was necessary to plan next days carefully because Radovan needed to leave back home by Sunday.
 So we decided to miss the point since there was no opportunity for staying overnight in its vicinity and descended to the valley near Nová Sedlica.

 There were some horsemen and horsewomen at a shelter for tourists, which seemed like a nice company for the night but then group of locals came with spirits so we rather found a place on a meadow away from the company.